Introduction to the battle of Spionkop (Spion Kop or Spioenkop)

 However, at this crucial moment, Buller ordered a withdrawal of the Kings Royal Rifles for some obscure reason.

-He thus, after conferring with his other senior officers, decided to order a retreat at 20h00.
+He, thus, after conferring with his other senior officers, decided to order a retreat at 20h00.
 The Boer forces were similarly despondent and also withdrew from the battlefield.
 This dreadful day of bloodshed cost the British some 1,200 casualties, of whom approximately 300 died.
-In total Boer, losses amounted to some 300 men, of which 68 died.
+In total Boer losses amounted to some 300 men, of which 68 died.

 Location

 The Spionkop Battle Site is found at the end of a signposted short gravel road from the R616 to Bergville.
 Moreover, the R616 is easily accessible from the N3 at the Bergville/Ladysmith offramps.
-Furthermore, there are many specialist Battlefield Tour Guides, that can provide a very enlightening overview of this battle.
+Furthermore, there are many specialist Battlefield Tour Guides who can provide a very enlightening overview of this battle.
 It is important to note that Spionkop also offers a panoramic view of the entire Northern and Central Drakensberg.
 The views of this world heritage site at sunset from this site are ‘breathtaking’.

 Did you know?

-• Finally, a monument has been placed on Spionkop to commemorate the incredible sacrifice that the Indian community made to support the British war effort in the Anglo-Boer War.
+- Finally, a monument has been placed on Spionkop to commemorate the incredible sacrifice that the Indian community made to support the British war effort in the Anglo-Boer War.